Combine your training with travel. Explore Costa Rica’s tropical rainforest and gain skills and certification as a Wilderness First Responder (WFR).

-The 7 day program (5-day course, 2 days on the river) includes all transport within Costa Rica from San Jose (map), lodging, meals, rafting, and an incredible course in a spectacular location.
+The 7 day program (5-day course, 2 days on the river) includes all transport within Costa Rica from San Jose, lodging, meals, guided rafting, and one of the best courses you’ll ever take—in an incredible location.

 - Grow your skills and knowledge through studying ahead of time at your own pace followed by an intensive and well-run course